L9otus/DATA550_final_project_iris/README.md

 ```

-## All Steps Needed to Generate the Final Report
+## ALL STEPS NEEDED TO GENERATE THE REPORT
-Run following steps in terminal:
+Run the following in terminal:

 Step 1:
 ```bash